- Sermon Notes

 B. We must have undivided hearts (1b)

-2. It means to continually “strive” or “seek earnestly”, “to fix our attention decisively” toward our risen and ascended Savior now and always.
+- It means to continually “strive” or “seek earnestly”, “to fix our attention decisively” upon our risen and ascended Savior now and always.

 APPL – This is how Paul lived his Christian life.

-• Paul experienced Christ’s victory over the battle between his ears because he knew who he is in Christ.
+- Paul experienced Christ’s victory over the battle between his ears because he knew who he was in Christ.

-• And Paul kept seeking the things above because Paul had an undivided heart.
+- And Paul kept seeking the things above because he had an undivided heart.

 Philippians 3:13-14, Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.

-3. So, Paul is telling us that our lives must be governed by the pattern and things of heaven which is precisely how Jesus taught us to pray.
+3. So, Paul is telling us that our lives must be governed by the divine pattern of things in heaven, which is precisely how Jesus taught us to pray.

 Matthew 6:9-10, Our Father, who is in heaven, hallowed be Your name.
 Your kingdom come, Your will be done, on earth as it is in heaven.

-APPL – If you want victory over the battle between your ears, then you will need a new pursuit.
+APPL – Here is Paul’s point, if you want to win the battle between your ears, then you will need a new pursuit.

-• We must seek God’s wise counsel to direct our lives.
+- We must seek God’s counsel to direct our lives.

-• We must pray for God’s will to be done in our lives; that there is no difference between how God’s will is executed in heaven and how God’s will is executed in my life here on earth.
+- We must pray for God’s will to be done in our lives; that there is no difference between how God’s will is executed in heaven and how God’s will is executed in our lives here on earth.

 2 Corinthians 5:9, Therefore also we have as our ambition, whether at home or absent, to be pleasing to Him.